 - 2. A student wishing to appeal against the decision of a Programme Board or Review Board must do so in writing to the Academic Registrar normally within 10 working days of the publication of the decision of the Programme Board or Review Board. - 3.
 The letter of appeal should set out the grounds for, and nature of, the appeal.
 Evidence should be provided to support the appeal.
 The Academic Registrar may request further information or evidence from the student before initial consideration is given to the appeal. - 4.
-An appeal on the grounds set out in 1(i) to 1(iii) above will be permitted only if there was good cause for the student not to inform the Academic Registrar in writing of the circumstances by the deadline set for the submission of impaired performance forms by the Academic Registrar, or if the grounds for appeal arise out of the operation of the Programme Board or Review Board itself.
+For the purposes of this Regulation, the term "the Academic Registrar" should be interpreted as meaning "the Academic Registrar, or a nominee appointed by the Academic Registrar", and the term "the Dean" should be interpreted as meaning "the Dean, or a nominee appointed by the Dean".